calblueprint/immigration-justice-project/docs/dev/app/listings.md

 - `options`: **`Set<string> | Map<string, string>`**

     All options for a given filter that a user can select from (derived from the listing data).
 This can be a map or a set.
 A map is used when you want the options' display-text to be different from the stored-text.
-For the map, keys are the actual values stored, and values are the displayed value.
+If a map is used, the keys are the actual values stored, while values are the displayed value.

 - `placeholder`: **`string`**